MicrochipTech/PIC32CXBZ2_WBZ45x_BLE_UART_MODBUS/README.md

 | Tip | New users of MPLAB Code Configurator are recommended to go through the [overview](https://onlineDocs.microchip.com/pr/GUID-1F7007B8-9A46-4D03-AEED-650357BA760D-en-US-6/index.html?GUID-AFAB9227-B10C-4FAE-9785-98474664B50A) |
 | :- | :- |

-**Step 1** - Connect the WBZ451 curiosity board to the device/system using a micro-USB cable.
+**Step 1** - Connect the WBZ451 Curiosity board to the device/system using a micro-USB cable.

 **Step 2** - The project graph of the application is shown below.

 ![](Docs/1_project_graph.PNG)

 - From Device resources, go to Library->Harmony->Wireless->Drivers->BLE and select BLE Stack.
-Accept Dependencies or satisfiers, select "Yes".The configuration is depicted as follows.
+Accept Dependencies or satisfiers, select "Yes" for automatic connections.
+Follow the configurations illustrated in the following figure. .

 ![](Docs/BLE_stack.PNG)